 Some are excitedly searching for their first family home, others are struggling with the painful process of downsizing and are selling their last home for the last time.

-What’s deeply meaningful to me is joining them in the journey.
-I’m a counselor at heart, and care very much about what people are going through.
+What’s deeply meaningful to me is joining them on the journey.
+I’m a counselor at heart and care very much about what people are going through.

-It’s vital to give them the space and time to go through it at their pace, whatever stage they’re at.
+It’s vital to give them space and time to go through it at their own pace, whatever stage they’re at.

 It’s not a popular approach.
 It’s slow, takes lots of time and patience, and requires sincerely caring about others.
 Agents interested in a quick close don’t have time for that.

 It’s never been about the money to me though.
 (Good thing – otherwise I’d have long quit by now!)
 It’s always been about connecting with people.

 So it’s deeply satisfying then when they’re not only happy with what they buy, and benefit from owning the property, but they come back.
 They enjoyed knowing me and working with me, and we connected.
 Years later, they remember and I get another chance to connect.

 That’s when I glimpse their life story as it unfolds.
 And it’s beautiful.